-We’ll second what the author just said about this rhubarb crisp being a truly inspired option as breakfast dessert—so much so that we’ve been known to wake early and bake a batch especially for said purpose.
-And it’s not beyond David & Co. to serve it with a little yogurt, heavy cream, light cream, and even, yes, vanilla ice cream.
-Do with that information what you will.
+This easy rhubarb crisp goes beyond being a truly inspired dessert to also being a lovely breakfast dessert—so much so that some of us have been known to wake early and bake a batch, especially for said purpose.
+(And while it’s perfectly lovely all on its own, we wouldn’t kick it out of bed with a little ice cream, whipped cream, or yogurt.
+Do with that information what you will.)–David Leite

 - 3/4 cup granulated sugar

 - 1 teaspoon freshly grated orange zest, preferably organic